nifeesleman/defi-stablecoin/README.md

+This project is about DecentralizedStablecoin and it's functionality

 1. Relative Stability : Anchored pr Pegged -> $1.00
    1. Chainlink price feed
    2. Set a function to exchange ETH & BTC -> $$$